Climate change impacts on trees reproduction and forecasts of forest recruitment change

 The decade-scale trends in biodiversity will be governed by tree fecundity—the capacity of trees to produce seed and to disperse it to the habitats where populations can survive in the future.
 From the boreal to the tropical forests, including the majority of European tree species, reproduction happens through synchronized, quasi-periodic, non-stationary variation in fruit production, termed masting or mast seeding.

 Despite the crucial role of mast seeding in plant regeneration and wider ecological processes, our understanding of this process is rudimentary.
-Poor understanding of the mechanisms that govern it poses challenges for anticipating alterations in forest reproduction and function.
+Poor understanding of the mechanisms that govern it presents challenges for anticipating alterations in forest reproduction and function.

 Predictive Models